 The Remuneration Committee assists the Board on remuneration matters in respect of the NTMA employees assigned to HBFI in accordance with the criteria and oversight arrangements agreed with the NTMA.
 The Board is responsible for HBFI's overall Remuneration Policy and is guided in its responsibilities by the advice and recommendations of the Remuneration Committee.

 The Committee comprises of three non-executive members appointed by the Board.
-Its current members are:
+Its members during 2024 were:

 - Grainne Hennessy, Chairperson

 - Andrew O'Flanagan

 - Marie Collins